marticos/SimpleSurveyApp/README.md

 Setup and run the containers

 - ./vendor/bin/sail up -d

+Access the main container
+If you're using docker desktop just click on the name of the container, it should be laravel.test-1 (please check), and then click on the terminal tab.

+If you're on linux or wish to use your terminal:

+- docker ps
+- Copy the container id for simplesurveyapp-laravel.test-1 (please check the correct container name)
+- docker exec -it [docker id] /bin/sh

+Initialise the project within the container

 - php artisan migrate
 - php artisan optimize:clear
 - npm install